hashicorp/nomad/contributing/architecture-drainer.md

 - **`DrainDeadlineNotifier`**: A watcher interface implemented by the `deadlineHeap` struct in [`drain_heap.go`][].
-Runs a loop that tracks the nodes being drained against their deadline timers.
-The `NodeDrainer` can watch the channel returned by the `NextBatch` method to get slices of nodes that have failed to complete their migrations by the deadline.
+Runs a loop that tracks the Nodes being drained against their deadline timers.
+The `NodeDrainer` can watch the channel returned by the `NextBatch` method to get slices of Nodes that have failed to complete their migrations by the deadline.

 There is also a collection of other minor components important to understanding